 Beatitudes: An Exploration of Z.Z.
 Packer’s “Geese” and Xu Xi’s “Famine”

-Two contemporary authors I recently discovered through exploration of The Bedford Introduction to Literature, a doorstopper of a textbook intended for AP high school and college English, are Z.Z.
-Packer and Xu Xi.
-“Famine,” a short story by Xu Xi, is about a Chinese woman who travels from Hong Kong to New York to escape from, and somehow compensate for, an entire lifetime of famine by indulging in one week of extreme opulence in five-star restaurants in New York, mainly in the iconic Plaza Hotel.
-“Famine” culminates in an orgiastic feast, in which the protagonist has a kind of blissful vision.
-In “Geese,” the protagonist is a young African American girl who also undergoes near starvation over an extended period of time, but ends up discovering a new way of seeing and being through a Japanese cultural perspective, ending in a state of contented bliss.
-She also has a kind of beatific vision.
+“Famine,” a short story by Xu Xi, is about a Chinese woman who travels from Hong Kong to New York to escape from, and somehow compensate for, an entire lifetime of famine by indulging in one week of “opulence” in five-star restaurants in New York.
+“Famine” culminates in an orgiastic feast in the Plaza Hotel, in which the protagonist enters into kind of blissful state in which she sees (and forgives) her deceased parents.
+In “Geese,” by acclaimed author ZZ Packer, the protagonist is a young African American girl who also undergoes near starvation on the other side of the world and likewise ends up in an altered state of blissful contentment.

-In the last few years, the short stories of ZZ Packer (from Drinking Coffee Elsewhere) seem to have made their way into high school and college classrooms everywhere.
-Papers on short stories from Drinking Coffee Elsewhere available for purchase online and digital download attest to Packer’s ubiquity in the Freshman English curriculum, and to a lesser extent, serve as evidence the fact that students in these classes struggle to comprehend the meaning of her works.
-Three short stories students are assigned are “Brownies,” “Geese” and “Drinking Coffee Elsewhere.”
-Dina, the protagonist of “Geese,” reappears in “Drinking Coffee Elsewhere.”
+Unlike Xu Xi, ZZ Packer is widely known among teachers.
+In the last few years, the short stories of ZZ Packer (from Drinking Coffee Elsewhere) seem to have made their way into high school and college curricula everywhere.
+Papers on short stories from Drinking Coffee Elsewhere available for purchase online and digital download abound, attesting to Packer’s inroads into the Freshman English curriculum, and to a lesser extent, that students in these classes often struggle to comprehend the deeper meaning of her works.

 I believe Z.Z.
 Packer and Xu Xi embody what Arianna Dagnino theorizes as a new generation of “transnational” (Xu Xi) and “transcultural” (Z. Z. Packer) writer, reflecting a “new cosmopolitanism” where their protagonists are at home in two or more cultures, and are free to “embrace the opportunities and freedom that diversity and mobility bestow upon them”(Dagnino 2).
-This is not the experience where one migrates to a new country and imports, or clings to, customs, value systems and ethnicities, but rather what Dagnino describes as a new kind of cultural “dispatriation,” where culture and identity are more fluid and people are free to “live on the border of one’s ‘inborn’ culture or beyond it.’”
+This is not the immigrant experience where one migrates to a new country and imports, or clings to, customs, value systems and ethnicities, but rather what Dagnino describes as a new kind of cultural “dispatriation,” where culture and identity are more fluid and people are free to “live on the border of one’s ‘inborn’ culture or beyond it.’”
 They are free to shed their identities, and may find it liberating to do so.

+The following example may be a little too pat, but good as a “for example” of how “Famine” could be read through the lens of two competing value systems.
 While people will always see what they want to see in a story or work of art, one Chinese reviewer in an Asian journal based in Hong Kong writes of “Famine” that it is a story about “eating”:

 The story draws on a central concern of Chinese culture and family life—eating.
 Most of the heroine’s memories of her father are related to food and eating and thus they are closely linked with her Chinese background within the narrative.
 The irony of the story, then, is that although the daughter longs for a completely Western emancipation, this escape partly involves indulging herself at Michelin-starred restaurants, a fact which makes the reader wonder if she has really freed herself from her food-filled past (Tsang).